rsyslog/rsyslog/tools/rscryutil.rst

 insecure and should
 not be done, except for testing purposes with test keys.
 Even then it is recommended to use keyfiles, which are also easy to handle during testing.
-Keep in mind that command history is usally be kept by bash and can also easily be monitored.
+Keep in mind that command history is usually be kept by bash and can also easily be monitored.

 Local keyfiles are also a security risk.
 At a minimum, they should be